zzt108/heracles/HowToTest.md

 The binaries should be compiled without problem, however Visual Studio 2019 sometimes have issues accessing some of the external libraries (nuget packages).
 In this case the build process would fail.

 If build is unsuccessfull
-1. In **Tools/Nuget Package Manager/Manage Nuget Packages for Solution ...** menu the missing packages can be forced to be downloaded by selecting a previous version to be installed for thrm.
-Then upgrading them again to the latest version.
+1. In **Tools/Nuget Package Manager/Manage Nuget Packages for Solution ...** menu the missing packages can be forced to be downloaded by selecting a previous version to be installed for them.
+Then upgrading the packages again to the latest version will download them correctly.
 2. Alternatively I can provide the compiled binaries and the tests could be executed by NUnit test executor.
-[See below](#testRunnerId).
+[See below](#122-In-NUnit-Test-runner).

 ## 1.2.
 How to execute tests
-Before executing the tests, please do configure the tests as described [below](#setupTestId)
+Before executing the tests, please do configure the tests as described [below](#2-how-to-setup-automated-test)

 ## 1.2.1.
 In Visual Studio
 Open Test Explorer window in menu Test/Windows/Test Explorer